 Steroid nasal sprays

 Steroid nasal sprays are medicines that are commonly used to treat symptoms of stuffiness or congestion in the nose.
 They are used most often for allergies of the nose, such as hay fever.
 They can be bought over the counter at a pharmacy - in general, treatment of hay fever should usually be bought over the counter rather than asking your GP for a prescription.
 See also the separate leaflet called Steroid Nasal Sprays.

 Steroid inhalers are steroids that are breathed in and down into your lungs.
-They are mainly used to treat asthma and chronic obstructive pulmonary disease (COPD).
+Steroids are mainly used to treat asthma and chronic obstructive pulmonary disease (COPD).
 For more information see the separate leaflets called Inhalers for Asthma (including Inhaled Steroids) and Inhalers for COPD (including Inhaled Steroids).

 Steroid injections can be used for joint problems and rheumatoid arthritis.
 They can also be used for some conditions affecting soft tissues, like tendon inflammation or tennis elbow.
 They can sometimes be given at the GP practice, if there is a doctor, nurse or physio there who has had special training to do this.
 In more complicated situations they may be given in a hospital, using ultrasound guidance.
 For more information see the separate leaflet called Steroid Injections.